-Today, many Latter-day Saints are experiencing the mists of darkness described in the Book of Mormon as those things which “hardeneth the hearts of the children of men, and leadeth them away into broad roads, that they perish and are lost.”
+Today, many Latter-day Saints experience the mists of darkness described in the Book of Mormon, falling prey to those things which “hardeneth the hearts of the children of men, and leadeth them away into broad roads, that they perish and are lost.”

 As a friend or family member of someone who is seriously questioning their faith and standing as a member of the Church, it can be hard to communicate in a way that is edifying and appropriate for both parties.
 It is easy to think, “What could I possibly say to someone who is considering leaving the Church?”
 We often get defensive, dismissive, or overly-determined, trying to force faith back into someone with our good intentions.

 So, what can members of the Church do when someone they know is questioning their faith?
 How can we express both our loyalty and our testimonies to our loved ones without alienating them?
 Here are five ways we can respond more like Christ would and be edified together, no matter the outcome.